Apress/csharp-6.0-and-.net-4.6/README.md

 #Apress Source Code

-This repository accompanies [*C# 6.0 and the .NET 4.6 Framework*](http://www.apress.com/9781484213339) by ANDREW TROELSEN and Philip Japikse (Apress, 2015).
+This repository accompanies [*C# 6.0 and the .NET 4.6 Framework*](http://www.apress.com/9781484213339) by Andrew Troelsen and Philip Japikse (Apress, 2015).

 ![Cover image](9781484213339.jpg)